Do you want to start art gallery?

 |Subtotal Direct Cost of Sales||$294,100||$699,400||$1,104,700|

 You have to plan everything before you even think about how to open art gallery.
-Personnel plan, like all other plans, is an important component of an effective business plan.
+Personnel plan, like all other plans, is an important component of an effective business plan for the art gallery.
 Its importance is due to the fact that success of any business significantly depends upon its employees.

 7.1 Company Staff